Will Smith Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.69).
+- The Reds have a 4.66 team ERA that ranks 25th across all MLB pitching staffs.

-- Reds pitchers combine to surrender the fifth-most home runs in baseball (138 total, 1.3 per game).
+- The Reds give up the fifth-most home runs in baseball (140 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.